franz-dc/beyond-ys/README.md

 ## Features

 - **Music player**: Listen to your favorite Falcom music while browsing the site.
+- **Detailed credits**: Know who worked on specific works and music.
 - **Themes**: Choose between light and dark theme (defaults to dark).
 - **Responsive design**: Built with mobile devices in mind.